MTES-MCT/zero-logement-vacant/scripts/import-poorly-insulated-housing/README.md

 # In production
 scalingo -a zerologementvacant run --detached --size XL "npm i --production=false && export DATABASE_ENV=production && ./node_modules/.bin/ts-node scripts/import-lovac
 ```

+## TODO

+- [ ] Use the given geo codes to filter which housing should be imported